andy-schulz/thekla-core_outdated/README.md

 * [The Screenplay Pattern](https://serenity-js.org/design/screenplay-pattern.html)
   * Serenity is a great an powerfull implementation of the screenplay patter, so check it out in detail
 * [Presentation given by Antony Marcano SeleniumConf 2016](https://www.youtube.com/watch?v=8f8tdZBvAbI)
+  * Gives you short an precise overview what the screenplay pattern really is